satish13131/Android_Programs/README.md

 ================
 Contains Android Programming Material

-The corresponding folder is to be selected to get the source code of relevant topic
+The corresponding folder is to be selected to get the source code of topic